plabayo/rama/docs/book/src/intro/limits.md

-(`rama::net::rate`) is the per-key sibling of `RatePolicy`: every key gets its own lazily-created bucket, stored in a bounded, idle-evicting cache (size the key bound above your expected client count, so it stays a memory backstop rather than a limit bypass).
-Key on the client IP with [`ClientIpRateKey`](https://ramaproxy.org/docs/rama/net/rate/struct.ClientIpRateKey.html) — it honours `Forwarded` information over the socket peer address and aggregates IPv6 clients to a `/64` by default, so a single client cannot escape its bucket by rotating within its allocation — or key on anything else with a plain closure extractor.
+(`rama::net::rate`) is the per-key sibling of `RatePolicy`: every key gets its own lazily-created bucket, stored in a bounded, idle-evicting cache (size the key bound above your expected client count, so it stays a memory backstop rather than an availability limit).
+At capacity, a new key fails closed instead of evicting a live bucket and resetting its budget.
+Key on the client IP with [`ClientIpRateKey`](https://ramaproxy.org/docs/rama/net/rate/struct.ClientIpRateKey.html) — it honours `Forwarded` information over the socket peer address and aggregates IPv6 clients to a `/64` by default, so a single client cannot escape its bucket by rotating within its allocation.
+Size aggregation and capacity together: one `/48` contains 65 536 `/64`s, exactly the default key capacity.
+Deployments serving such allocations should use a broader prefix, raise the key bound, or both.
+You can also key on anything else with a plain closure extractor.

 See [/examples/src/http_rate_limit.rs](https://github.com/plabayo/rama/tree/main/examples/src/http_rate_limit.rs)
 for all of the above in action, including the matcher policy map and the